AvolitesLtd/TitanManual/docs/controlling-fixtures/using-the-select-buttons-and-wheels.md

 wheels on the console, unless you change this using the User Settings.

 Each attribute button controls several attributes, one on each wheel.
-On Sapphire Touch the trackball always controls pan/tilt of the selected fixtures, with the ring controlling fine tilt.
+On Sapphire Touch the trackball controls pan/tilt of the selected fixtures, with the ring controlling dimmer by default.
+You can change this by pressing the /<Assign/> button next to the trackball.

 1. With some fixtures selected, press the button for the attribute to be changed